Ashley Shew’s past and forthcoming publications*

 - Shew, Ashley.
 “Every Breath You Take,” in D.E.
 Wittkower and Lucinda Rush (eds.).
 Ender’s Game and Philosophy, pages 134-142.
 Open Court, 2013.
 [Ender PDF]

 - Shew, Ashley.
 Book Review of George Estreich’s Fables and Futures.
-Disability Studies Quarterly, forthcoming in 2020.
+Disability Studies Quarterly, 2020.

 - Shew, Ashley.
 “The Field of Field Philosophy.”
 Invited Book Review for Review Symposium: Socrates Tenured by Robert Frodeman and Adam Briggle.
 Philosophy of the Social Sciences 48(1): 56-62, 2018.